-For questions and information regarding educational benefits for veterans or spouses and children of service connected disabled veterans, visit our Web site at:www.titusville.pitt.edu/financial-aid/veterans. and click on Veterans' Services under the Prospective Students index tab.
+For questions and information regarding educational benefits for veterans or spouses and children of service connected disabled veterans, visit our Web site at: https://titusville.pitt.edu/admissions/veterans and click on Veterans under the Admissions index tab.
 You may also call the Titusville Certifying Official at 814-827-4495.